osinfra-io/opentofu-datadog-google-integration/README.md

 ## Repository Description

-Terraform **example** module for Datadog Google Cloud Platform integration.
+OpenTofu **example** module for Datadog Google Cloud Platform integration.

 > [!NOTE]
 > We do not recommend consuming this module like you might a [public module](https://search.opentofu.org).
 It is a baseline, something you can fork, potentially maintain, and modify to fit your organization's needs.
 Using public modules vs. writing your own has various [drivers and trade-offs](https://docs.osinfra.io/fundamentals/architecture-decision-records/adr-0003) that your organization should evaluate.